 The Gemini Sonar display is very similar to the standard Sonar display used for Tritech International Ltd mechanical sonar heads such as SeaKing and SeaPrince.
-However, the Gemini Sonar has a fixed scan sector of 130° and unlike the mechanical heads does not have option for scan sector size and position adjustments.
-Therefore these function controls have been omitted from the settings bar.
+However, the Gemini Sonar has a sector width of up to 120° and, like the SeaKing range of sonar heads, has the ability to alter the scan sector size and position adjustments.